tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 scientific community.
 It uses a syntax that is relatively easy to get to grips with and which encourages code readability.

-Python is used because it is easy to learn and because it is becoming the *de facto* scripting language in the scientific community.
+Python is used here because it is easy to learn and because it is becoming the *de facto* scripting language in the scientific community.